-- Overall, the reports slowly but surely move away from framing the need for constitutional change in terms of functionality and human rights, to framing the issue within the fulfillment of PIC and European Partnership requirements, often noting as well that only under these circumstances can the OHR close.
-The section on constitutional reform is dominated by Sejdić-Finci by 2010, though issues of functionality are still noted. - Until 2010, there was an overall tendency to focus on the RS as the principal obstacle with respect to the lack of administrative harmonization, noting in 2008 that "the most frequent challenges came from the political leadership of Republika Srpska."
+- Overall, the reports slowly but surely move away from framing the need for constitutional change in terms of functionality and human rights, to framing the issue within the fulfillment of PIC and European Partnership requirements, often noting as well that only under these circumstances can the OHR be closed.
+The section on constitutional reform is dominated by Sejdić-Finci by 2010, though issues of functionality are still noted. - Until 2010, there was an overall tendency to focus on the RS as the principal obstacle with respect to the lack of administrative harmonization,17 noting in 2008 that "the most frequent challenges came from the political leadership of Republika Srpska."
 It was only in 2010 that the reports first commented on the bureaucratic inefficiencies of the Federation, at the same time reducing its focus on the problems in and generated by the RS.
+19 In 2013, fruitless efforts to reform the Federation were mentioned. - In 2013 a shift favoring fulfilling SAA requirements over the 5+2 requirements for closing down the OHR became clear.
+Only one of the latter requirements were mentioned, and that having seen no progress.